ReedDecker/Python-Projects/README.md

 # PYTHON PROJECTS
-### These are basic projects written in Python language using such as SQL and Django.
+### These are basic projects written in Python language using SQL and Django.

 ### Projects: